 Its output, which represents the decision that the kart will take in the next step, is an integer value from one to fifteen, representing all possible combinations for the four commands of the kart (forward, backward, left, and right).

-Rreinforcement Learning
+Reinforcement Learning

 The second experiment involves learning the agent to drive (on the same circuit used for the first experiment) using a reinforcement learning algorithm.
+The Reinforcement learning part will be done with the help of the OpenAI gym toolkit.
 This type of algorithm is based on making decisions and observing their effect.

 At the time t, a certain decision is made.
 At time t + 1, it is checked whether the decision was a good one or not.
 Depending on this, the agent receives a reward or a penalty.
 The goal is for the agent to receive as many rewards as possible so that they can perform as well as possible in that environment.